nicvagn/NicLink/README.md

 ## requirements

 - hidraw and spdlog they are internal in src/thirdparty
-- in order to compile them on Debian you need the package libudev-dev
+- in order to compile them on Debian you need the package libudev-dev or equivalent on your distro
+- python-dev or python-devel or whatever it is on your distro
+- pip also obviosly
 - python modules listed in requirements.txt
 - cmake (3.4 ...
 3.20) some distros are behind signifigantly, so I recomend "pip install cmake" after uninstalling the one from your distro
+- modern gcc (I used gcc 13.2)

+> I satisfied the requirement via: sudo dnf install gcc cmake

 - if cmake can not find python packages (probably) see setting up a python environment and run cmake from the venv

 - If you attempt getting nl set up on your system, I will give you a hand if you need it.
 I would be intrested in reading a log, too!
+## compiling C++ Easylink and pybind11 module code
+> after setting up requirements, ofc

+- under gnu/linux + Tux Racer run the bash script updateNicLink.sh.
+It handles usind cmake to create the make files, and compiling them in the build dir.
+It then moves the .so created into the niclink dir for use in the pyenv.

+- I do not develop under any other os, so figure it out I guess.
+Or, install gentoo.

 ## Setting up python venv

-make sure  python-dev libusb-1.0-0-dev libudev-dev
+make sure  python-dev (or python-devel or ...) libusb-1.0-0-dev libudev-dev or equivelent are installed

 In order to use NicLink while it is in development, it is advised to use a virtual environment.
 I do not have a good enough understanding, but you have the internet. ( here is a start: https://python.land/virtual-environments/virtualenv ) Go ham.
-It is now at a point where it should be portable, if you are reeding this, and want to really help me out, it would be swell to hear how installing NicLink goes.
-The pyproject.toml should have the requirements.
-There is a requirements.txt too.
+It is now at a point where it should be portable, if you are reeding this, and want to really help me out, it would be swell to hear how installing NicLink goes. requirements.txt should have the requirements.

-what I did (bash):
+> what I did (bash):
-    python -m venv nicsoft  - This creates a python venv in nicsoft . ./source_pyvenv.sh    - this uses a litle convieniance script, but basically all you have to do is source ./bin/activate (other file extensions if not in bash)
+    python -m venv nicsoft  - This creates a python venv in nicsoft, and should be ran in the NicLink root dir cd nicsoft              - enter nicsoft
+    . ./source_pyvenv.sh    - this uses a litle convieniance script, but basically all you have to do is source ./bin/activate (other file extensions if not in bash)

+   python -m pip install -r requirements.txt   - install python requirements, needed to compile and run NicLink

-In order to setup your python path correctly, put the niclink.pth file someware in your venv python path.
+> In order to setup your python path correctly, put the niclink.pth file someware in your venv python path.

 for me I modified the niclink.pth file to be:
     1. /home/nrv/NicLink

 and modified:
-    - nicsoft/lib/python3.9/site-packages/niclink.pth to add {whatever}/NicLink/nicsoft
+    - nicsoft/lib/python3.12/site-packages/niclink.pth to add {whatever}/NicLink/nicsoft
     - to my pythonpath with:
 ```
 import os; var = 'SETUPTOOLS_USE_DISTUTILS'; enabled = os.environ.get(var, 'local') == 'local'; enabled and __import__('_distutils_hack').add_shim();